Psychokiller1888/snips-custom-hotword/README.md

 I'm open to any suggestions.
 Here a little TODO list for this simple project:
 * Hook Piwho, but not force it, passed as an argument
+* Auto start this script at pi boot